+How the green flash appears?
 Let secrets be secrets

 Do you know the green flash?
 Fairly infrequently, at the moment of sunrise or sunset, the upper rim of the Sun looks to flash in green.
 You might have learned it from the movie “Pirates of the Caribbean.”
 On a similar note, I know another strange natural phenomenon.
 I believed it was, to be more precise.
 When it heavily snows at night, the sky looks tinged with orange here in Hokkaido.
 It was my special secret.
 One day, with an air of great importance, I shared the secret with my wife.
-Against my expectations, she said quite casually “Snow in the sky just reflects the street light.”
-I’ve decided in my heart not to tell her any more secrets.
+Surprisingly, against my expectations, she said quite casually “Snow in the sky just reflects the street light.”
+At the moment, I’ve decided in my heart not to tell her any more secrets.

-Orange-tinted street lamps are gone
+Orange-tinted street lamps unique to Hokkaido are gone

 High-pressure sodium lamps are used for the street light in Hokkaido because the orange-tinted light improves visibility on snowy roads.
 According to my wife, who is not originally from Hokkaido, it had been very impressive and made her feel warm even in the world of which temperature always falls to sub-zero levels in winter.
 As society is moving toward the eco-friendly trend, however, the orange lamps have been replaced with brighter and more energy-saving LED lamps little by little.
 When I noticed this, what came through my mind is not a sentiment for the change of scenery but stag beetles.
 My bad feeling has come true.
 I learned insects were not attracted to LED because it doesn’t emit UV rays.

 Acorn trees grow stag beetles, kids, and furniture production